Metric Alert Configuration

 There are two threshold types:

 - Static: A fixed threshold, such as when there are 100 errors in a period of time.

 - Percent change: A dynamic threshold, such as when there are 10% more errors in a time period compared to a previous period.
 These are also referred to as Change Alerts.

 By default, metric alerts use a fixed threshold.

-This feature is available only if your organization is on either a Business or Trial plan.
+This feature is available only if your organization is on a Trial, Business, or Enterprise plan.

 Change alerts, or alerts that use a percent change threshold, are useful when you want to know if a metric is significantly different from normal.
 To do this, you’ll need to pick a metric interval (when you're selecting your metric type) and a time against which to compare.
 One example would be comparing the number of errors in the last hour to the same time period one week ago.
 If errors are 25% higher in the last hour than they were in the same period a week ago, then an alert will trigger.

 You can set the status of an alert rule when a threshold is met using the labels: